Windows Vista: Reception

-Windows Vista received mixed to negative reviews at the time of its release and throughout its lifespan, mainly for its much higher hardware requirements and perceived slowness compared to Windows XP.
+Windows Vista received mixed reviews at the time of its release and throughout its lifespan, mainly for its much higher hardware requirements and perceived slowness compared to Windows XP.

 It received generally positive reviews from PC gamers who praised the advantages brought by DirectX 10, which allowed for better gaming performance and more realistic graphics, as well as support for many new capabilities featured in new GPUs.
 However, many DirectX 9 games initially ran with lower frame rates compared to when they were run on Windows XP.
 In mid-2008, benchmarks suggested that the SP1 update improved performance to be on par with (or better than) Windows XP in terms of game performance.

 Peter Bright of Ars Technica wrote that, despite its delays and feature cuts, Windows Vista was "a huge evolution in the history of the NT platform [...]
 The fundamental changes to the platform are of a scale not seen since the release of NT [3.1; the first version]."
 In a continuation of his previous assessment, Bright stated that "Vista is not simply XP with a new skin; core parts of the OS have been radically overhauled, and virtually every area has seen significant refinement.
 In terms of the magnitude and extent of these changes, Vista represents probably the biggest leap that the NT platform has ever seen.
 Never before have significant subsystems been gutted and replaced in the way they are in Vista."
 Many others in the tech industry echoed these sentiments at the time, directing praise towards the massive amount of technical features new to Windows Vista.

 Windows Vista received the "Best of CES" award at the Consumer Electronics Show in 2007.

 In its first year of availability, PC World rated it as the biggest tech disappointment of 2007, and it was rated by InfoWorld as No. 2 of Tech's all-time 25 flops.
 Microsoft's then much smaller competitor Apple noted that, despite Vista's far greater sales, its own operating system did not seem to have suffered after its release, and would later invest in advertising mocking Vista's unpopularity with users.

 Computer manufacturers such as Dell, Lenovo, and Hewlett-Packard released their newest computers with Windows Vista pre-installed; however, after the negative reception of the operating system, they also began selling their computers with Windows XP CDs included because of a drop in sales.

+Post-release

+The Service Pack 1 update, released in 2008, received mixed reviews.
+Gizmodo wrote that it didn't solve the "most annoying flaws" of the original release of the operating system.
+Robert Vamosi of CNET thought that while it fixes many tiny problems, it didn't significantly improve performance.

+Service Pack 2 was well received, with TechRadar writing in its review that it is a "must-have upgrade that finally makes Vista a joy to use."
+The New York Timess Randall Kennedy, while previewing the beta version, gave praise to the performance improvements.